stuvusIT/zfs-snap-manager-role/README.md

 ## Requirements

-`python2` has to be installed on the target machine.
 Obviously, any ZFS filesystems that should be snapshotted must exist.
 The machine that executes the playbook needs to have internet access as well as `git` installed.

 ## Role Variables